jolie/docs/glossary.md

 Networks are always connected, in the sense that there is always a path from one service to another, possibly through many connections.

-Some networks allow for _private locations_: locations that are visible only to the services in the network.
+Networks might have _private locations_: locations that are visible only to the services in the network.

 The nature of a private location depends on the implementation, e.g., shared-memory channels, local sockets, virtual networks.